 Japan has one of the most advanced economies in the world, and a knowledge of its language and culture opens doors for cultural understanding and economic opportunity.

 The Program in Japanese at UVM offers an undergraduate major and minor.
-We offer courses in Japanese language, literature, pop culture and a variety of courses such as history, religion, and art through the Asian Studies Program.
+We offer courses in Japanese language, literature, pop culture and a variety of courses such as history, politics, religion, and art through the Asian Studies Program.
 The language courses are from elementary to advanced levels using the four language skills: speaking, listening, reading and writing.

 Clair LeVier '18